roles-ansible/ansible_collection_users/README.md

  Ansible Collection l3d.users
 ===============================
-Ansible Collection to manage Users, Groups and SSH Keys.
+Ansible collection for managing users, groups, SSH keys and more.

-There are multiple ansible roles in this collection.
-Togehter they can setup an unix system with proper users, groups and if they need it supoerpowers.
-The user could get SSH Keys or a Password.
-It is also possible to limit the login via SSH to the defined users.
+There are several ansible roles in this collection.
+Together they can set up a Unix system with proper users, groups and, if needed, superpowers.
+The user can be given SSH keys or a password.
+It is also possible to restrict login via SSH to the defined users.
-And it is possible to delete users too.
+And it is also possible to delete users.

  Ansible Roles:
 -----------------